sayouzone/sayou-fabric/docs/library-guides/refinery.md

 refiner = DocToMarkdownRefiner()
 refiner.initialize(include_footers=False) # (Default: False)

-# 3. Refine the dict into a list of ContentBlocks
+# 3. Refine the dict into a list of SayouBlocks
 # This list is the input for 'sayou-chunk'
 content_blocks = refiner.refine(doc_data)